leettools-dev/leettools/README.md

 resource requirements on the command line and can be easily integrated with other applications need AI search and knowledge base support.

-Here is a demo of LeetTools in action:
+Here is a demo of LeetTools in action to answer the question "How does GraphRAG work?":

 ![LeetTools Overview](https://gist.githubusercontent.com/pengfeng/30b66efa58692fa3bc94af89e0895df4/raw/7a274cd60fbe9a3aabad56e5fa1a9c7e7021ba21/leettools-answer-demo.svg)